 Note that Table 2, above, reflects data provided by IDIS for CDBG, HOME, and NHTF.
 IDIS does not provide any race or ethnicity data for HOPWA or ESG.
-Please see the separate HOPWA and ESG CAPERS for these programs.
-For CDBG, the figures in Table 2 are largely for CDBG-CV, for which accomplishments for some public services projects were reported in 2022.
+Please see the separate HOPWA and ESG CAPERs for these programs.
 Otherwise, regular CDBG tends to provide assistance to local governments for infrastructure projects meeting the Low Mod Area Benefit national objective, and IDIS does not collect information regarding race or ethnicity for these project types.
 Please see the CDBG narrative below.
 Finally, note that Table 2 does not reflect all racial and ethnic categories of families assisted.
 For this reason, the totals above are not necessarily consistent with the sum of the racial and ethnic categories shown.
 The total reflects all families assisted, whether the racial or ethnic category is included on the table or not.